Meili: Enabling SmartNIC as a Service in the Cloud: Overview

-{\bf Programming model.} At the high level, \sys offers a modular Programming Model that offers a one-NIC abstraction to empower the development and deployment of \snic applications.
-Developers build their applications (\eg IPsec Gateway and Firewall) using this model and submit them, along with performance requirements, to the \sys Controller.
+{\underline{\it Programming model.}} \sys offers a modular Programming Model that offers a one-NIC abstraction to facilitate the development and deployment of \snic applications.
+Developers build each application (\eg IPsec Gateway and Firewall) as multiple modules using this model and submit it, along with performance requirements, to \sys Controller.

-{\bf Control plane.} In the control plane, a \sys Controller orchestrates the global placement of applications to meet performance demands from developers.
-On each \nic, \sys runs a Controller Agent (\ca) that employs a Resource Manager and a Runtime Manager to monitor onboard resource usage and application status.
-The \ca synchronizes these states with \sys Controller, and configures the resource management policies upon receiving control messages from \sys Controller (\eg resource allocation).
-Upon receiving developers' programs and the performance targets, \sys Controller determines resource demands through offline profiling, generates global resource allocation and application placement policies, and sends them to {\ca}s on each \snic.
-Then each \ca allocates resources locally and launches an Executor using these resources to deploy the application programs.
+{\underline{\it Control plane.}} The \sys Controller orchestrates the global placement of applications to meet their performance demands while optimizing cluster-wise resource allocation.
+Each \ca employs a Resource Manager and a Runtime Manager to monitor onboard resource usage (\eg CPU and hardware accelerators) and application status (\eg latency), synchronizing them with \sys Controller periodically.
+Upon receiving application programs and performance targets, \sys Controller determines resource demands through offline profiling, generates global resource allocation and application placement policies, and sends them to corresponding {\ca}s, which then configure the resource allocation locally.

-{\bf Data plane.} In the data plane, applications operate within a pipeline paradigm, where each module runs inside an isolated runtime called an Executor (\eg Container).
-The data plane also enforces fine-grained parallelism on the application pipeline, efficiently enhancing resource utilization while achieving scalable performance.
-An application pipeline is usually distributed or replicated across \snics under the rack.
-The Traffic Orchestrator (\tor) on each \snic dynamically manages the application's traffic to these distributed pipelines (\eg traffic redirection). \tor also differentiates control traffic from the network and dispatches corresponding control messages to \ca.
+{\underline{\it Data plane.}} Each application operates within a pipeline paradigm, where each module runs as a stage and inside an isolated runtime called Executor (\eg Container).
+The data plane also enforces resource-efficient pipeline parallelism while achieving scalable performance.
+A pipeline is usually distributed or replicated across \snics under the same rack.
+Additionally, \tor dynamically manages the application traffic to these distributed pipelines (\eg traffic redirection).
+It also differentiates control traffic from the network and dispatches them to \ca.